COHABITATION AND ALIMONY REDUCTION

 This is where ICU Investigations comes in.
-We help build your case by collecting the evidence that has the potential to alter your alimony agreements.
+Our private investigators help build your case by collecting the evidence that has the potential to alter your alimony agreements.
 Courts determine the viability of alimony based on select criteria, and ICU Investigations specializes in identifying and documenting the evidence your case may need, such as:

 Joint finances, such as bank accounts, utilities, etc.

 Determination of a couple’s relationship status with their families/friends.

 Identifying if the couple is in fact living together, how often they are in contact with one another, how long has their relationship been ongoing, etc.